sahana/eden/docs/en/docs/installation.rst

 ````````
 There isn't a proper installation process in e-cidadania, you just have to copy
 the files to you preferred installation directory.

-If you're going to make tests or develop e-cidadania, it is better that you
-follow the instructions on how to build the development environment: :doc:`../dev/environment`

 If you are going to use it in production, or you just want to give e-cidadania
 a try follow this steps: